 It is strongly advised to have someone check in on your hamster while you’re away, especially to replace their water on a daily basis.

 Hamster Distress Signs

-When you return home from your time away, you will want to check on your hamster to make sure he is still healthy and happy.
-Be sure to look him over and give him food or water immediately if he is out.
-He might look a little peakish at first but might improve after the nutritious boost.
+When you return home from your time away, you will want to check on your hamster to make sure they are still healthy and happy.
+Be sure to look them over and give them food or water immediately if they are out.
+They might look a little peckish at first but might improve after the nutritious boost.

-If your hamster is showing these signs, immediately or after a few days, you will want to take him to your vet:
+If your hamster is showing these signs, immediately or after a few days, you will want to take them to your vet:

-- Related Read: How Long Does a Hamster Live?
+- How Long Does a Hamster Live?
 (Hamster Lifespan)

 Featured Image Credit: mordilla-net, Pixabay